Eugène Faure

-Eugène Faure, a French painter of allegories, mythological subjects, and portraits, was born at Seyssinet, near Grenoble, in 1822.
+Eugène Faure(1822-1879) was a French painter of allegories, mythological subjects, and portraits.

+He was born at Seyssinet, near Grenoble, in 1822.
 He studied under David d'Angers and Rude, and his first work, a landscape, now in the Grenoble Museum, appeared at the Salon of 1847.
 He died in Paris in 1879.
 The following are his chief works: